We chat with Bryan Flowers, the Founder and CEO of The Night Wish Group.

 How are you planning to address these changes and what opportunities do you see from this new group of tourists?

 We were targeting Wechat and Line App’s, however, at some point, we really needed to employ a Chinese speaking marketer.
-Just as we were about to employ a Chinese marketing person, we noticed more Koreans and less Chinese!
+Just as we were about to employ a Chinese marketing person, we noticed more Koreans and fewer Chinese!
 The reality is all nationalities are coming down our sois already.
 The girls just need to learn more languages and we may look for some Asian managers later.
 Asian customers tend to be much less hassle and certainly better behaved, so our future is pretty safe, even if the Westerners drop off slightly.

 Where would you think is a safe haven for any spare cash that people may have generated through business dealings or perhaps have inherited?